Indian

 Step 4: Cooking the Sambar

-1. Cook the Lentils: Rinse the toor dal and pressure cook it with water and turmeric until soft.
+1. Cook the Lentils: Rinse the toor dal and pressure cook with water and turmeric until soft.
 Mash the cooked dal.

-3. Combine and Simmer: Add the mashed dal to the vegetable mixture, adjust the consistency with water, and let it simmer for 10 minutes.
+3. Combine and Simmer: Add the mashed dal to the vegetable mixture.
+Adjust the consistency with water and let it simmer for 10 minutes.

 Step 5: Cooking the Dosa